In response to a rise in supply chain attacks, the UK’s National Cyber Security Centre has released new guidance on supply chain security.

 What is the NCSC’s Supply Chain Security Guidance All About?

-Although the guidance was published in collaboration with the Cross Market Operational Resilience Group (CMORG), which focuses on improving operational resilience in the financial sector, the advice is applicable for organizations in any industry.
+Although the guidance was published in collaboration with the Cross-Market Operational Resilience Group (CMORG), which focuses on improving operational resilience in the financial sector, the advice applies to organizations in any industry.

 The NCSC guidance is called “How to assess and gain confidence in your supply chain security”.
-It provides practical steps organizations can take to more accurately assess their cybersecurity posture in their supply chains.
-Specifically, it:
+It provides practical steps organizations can take to more accurately assess the cybersecurity posture of their supply chains.

-- Describes typical vendor relationships, as well as potential ways organizations become exposed to threats and attacks via these relationships and the supply chain
+1. Describes typical vendor relationships, as well as potential ways organizations become exposed to threats and attacks via these relationships and the supply chain.

-- Defines expected outcomes and concrete steps to help businesses identify gaps in their approach to securing their supply chain
+2. Defines expected outcomes and concrete steps to help businesses identify gaps in their approach to securing their supply chain.

-- Answers common questions about supply chain security
+3. Answers common questions about supply chain security.

 Why Now?

-Recent government data shows that only 13% of businesses have processes in place for reviewing cybersecurity risk imposed by their immediate suppliers, while just 7% evaluate risk for the full ranks of their third-party vendors.
+Recent government data shows that only 13% of businesses have processes in place for reviewing cybersecurity risk imposed by their immediate suppliers.
+However, only 7% evaluate the risk for their entire supply chain of third-party vendors, including contractors, parties, suppliers and partners.
 Inadequate supply chain security can lead to a breach, which, according to IBM, costs a record high of $4.35 million on average.

 Businesses’ vast unpreparedness, combined with rising threats on the supply chain, are the key factors that prompted the NCSC to release its latest guidance.